When removing or dismantling an asbestos roof the most common way for asbestos fibers to enter the body is through breathing.

-In fact, asbestos containing material is not generally considered to be harmful unless it is releasing dust or fibers into the air where they can be inhaled or ingested.
+In fact, asbestos-containing material is not generally considered to be harmful unless it is releasing dust or fibers into the air where they can be inhaled or ingested.

-Many of the fibres will become trapped in the mucous membranes of the nose and throat where they cant be removed, but some may pass deep into the lungs, or, if swallowed, into the digestive tract.
+Many of the fibers will become trapped in the mucous membranes of the nose and throat where they cant be removed, but some may pass deep into the lungs, or, if swallowed, into the digestive tract.

 Once they are trapped in the body, the fibers can cause serious health problems.

 The HSE is currently running a ‘Beware Asbestos’ campaign until March.

 There aim to encourage safe working practices amongst workers most at risk from asbestos.